digi-embedded/u-boot/doc/board/st/stm32mp1.rst

  - D : Cortex-A7 @ 800 MHz
  - F : Secure Boot + HW Crypto + Cortex-A7 @ 800 MHz

-Currently the following boards are supported:
+Currently the following STMIcroelectronics boards are supported:

  + stm32mp157a-dk1.dts
  + stm32mp157c-dk2.dts
  + stm32mp157c-ed1.dts
  + stm32mp157c-ev1.dts

+These board with SCMI support are only managed with stm32mp15_defconfig, when the resources are secured with RCC_TZCR.TZEN=1 in OP-TEE.
+The access to these reset and clock resources are provided by OP-TEE and the associated SCMI services.

+Currently the following customer boards are supported:

  + stm32mp15xx-dhcor-avenger96.dts

-The SCMI variant of each board is supported by a specific "scmi" device tree:
- + stm32mp157a-dk1-scmi.dts
- + stm32mp157c-dk2-scmi.dts
- + stm32mp157c-ed1-scmi.dts
- + stm32mp157c-ev1-scmi.dts

-SCMI variant is used only with stm32mp15_defconfig, when the resources are secured with RCC_TZCR.TZEN=1 in OP-TEE.
-The access to these reset and clock resources are provided by OP-TEE and the associated SCMI services.

 STM32MP13x
 ``````````